-the Communications Hub Function associated with the VWCH has been Commissioned by 29/06/26 and the DCC has received notification by 29/06/20206 from the Lead Supplier for the VWCH that it wishes such communication to be disabled.
+the Communications Hub Function associated with the VWCH has been Commissioned by 1 July 2026 and the DCC has received notification by 30 June 2026 from the Lead Supplier for the VWCH that it wishes such communication to be disabled.

-Where a Supplier Party notifies the DCC by 29/06/2026 that it wishes to participate in the 4G Comms Disablement Arrangements for Batch 2 VWCHs, the DCC shall, prior to their delivery, disable communication via the SM WAN for each VWCH that is made available pursuant to Clause 7.1 to that Supplier Party.
+Where a Supplier Party notifies the DCC by 30 June 2026 that the Supplier Party wishes to participate in the 4G Comms Disablement Arrangements for Batch 2 VWCHs, the DCC shall, prior to their delivery, disable communication via the SM WAN for each VWCH that is made available pursuant to Clause 7 to that Supplier Party.

-The DCC shall notify Supplier Parties in advance of a reasonable mechanism by which they can indicate that they wish to participate in the 4G Comms Disablement Arrangements for Batch 1 VWCHs and/or Batch 2 VWCHs and by which any notifications pursuant to Clause 8.2(b) may be made.
+The DCC shall notify Supplier Parties in advance of a reasonable mechanism by which they can indicate to the DCC that they wish to participate in the 4G Comms Disablement Arrangements for Batch 1 VWCHs and/or Batch 2 VWCHs and by which any notifications pursuant to Clause 8.2(b) or 8.3 may be made.

-Indications that a Supplier Party wishes to participate in the 4G Comms Disablement Arrangements for Batch 1 VWCHs or Batch 2 VWCHs and any notifications under Clause 8.4 and 8.2(b) may be made before the coming into effect of this Clause 8.
+Indications that a Supplier Party wishes to participate in the 4G Comms Disablement Arrangements for Batch 1 VWCHs or Batch 2 VWCHs and any notifications under Clause 8.2(b) or 8.3 may be made before the coming into effect of this Clause 8.

 The DCC shall not be required to send any Command via the SM WAN to a Communications Hub Function (or to a Device that forms part of the same Smart Metering System as the Communications Hub Function) whilst communication with the VWCH of which the Communications Hub Functions forms a part are disabled in accordance with the provisions of this Clause 8.

-The DCC shall re-enable communication via the SM WAN with all VWCHs for which it has been disabled on 31 May 2027, or such later date as may be notified to the DCC for the purposes of this Clause by the Secretary of State.
+The DCC shall re-enable communication via the SM WAN with all VWCHs for which communication has been disabled on 31 May 2027, or such later date as may be notified to the DCC for the purposes of this Clause by the Secretary of State.